USS Blanco County: Return to the US, 1945-1946

 She departed Le Havre for the last time on 31 March 1945.
 The ship visited Southampton, Falmouth, and Plymouth in England, as well as Belfast in Northern Ireland.
 On 5 May she departed the latter port and shaped a course for the United States.
 LST-344 entered port at Norfolk, Virginia on 31 May.
 However, was underway again on 4 June on her way to New York and an overhaul at Sullivan's Shipyard in Brooklyn.
-The tank landing ship returned to Norfolk on 28 August, a fortnight after Japan capitulated, and spent the next three weeks training in Chesapeake Bay.
+The tank landing ship returned to Norfolk on 28 August, a fortnight after Japan capitulated, and spent the next three weeks training in the Chesapeake Bay.
 After another visit to New York between 20 and 27 September, the ship headed south to Florida for inactivation.
 LST-344 arrived in Green Cove Springs, Florida on 30 September 1945 though she was not finally decommissioned and placed in reserve until 7 June 1946.

 Mediterranean, 1951-1956

 Late in 1951, the tank landing ship was moved to the Norfolk Naval Shipyard to prepare for a return to active service.
 LST-344 was recommissioned at Norfolk on 5 January 1952.
-After shakedown training in Chesapeake Bay, the ship stood out of Norfolk on 19 July with cargo bound for Port Lyautey in French Morocco.
+After shakedown training in the Chesapeake Bay, the ship stood out of Norfolk on 19 July with cargo bound for Port Lyautey in French Morocco.
 LST-344 returned to Norfolk from North Africa on 26 August.
 The four years following her return to active service saw a number of voyages to carry cargo to locations in the West Indies, North Africa, and the Mediterranean Sea.
 She also participated in several amphibious exercises during that period.
 Also during that time on 1 July 1955 the tank landing ship was named USS Blanco County (LST-344).
 On 28 February 1956 she was placed out of commission again and consigned to the reserve fleet at Green Cove Springs.